bradyjibanez/ThisWay/README.md

 prvided email address containing these directions, and saves all previously searched landmarks by other users for reference upon return to the site.

+Functions implementing landmark recognition computer vision are detailed in /thisWayDesign/findLandmark.py Functions implementing direction definition are detailed in /thisWayDesign/getDirections.py Functionality of smtp interaction is detailed in /thisWayDesign/views.py within the processSubmission method Functionality of landmark storage memory is implemented in /thisWayDesign/views.py within the updateStorage method

 ## Running Locally

 In order to run this application locally, simply clone the repository to any given machine with Heroku